linhlam-kc/librarium/content/docs/16-spectro-downloads.md

 ## On-Prem Installer

 This is the Palette installer for a self-host flavor of Palette.
-Refer to the [On-Premise Installation](/enterprise-version) to learn more.
+Refer to the [On Premises Installation](/enterprise-version) to learn more.

 |Version|URL|
 |--|---|